del-raiz/guix-craft/README.md

 ## Philosophy

- - Create a highly functional WM setup that is efficient & aesthetic
+ - Create a highly functional WM setup that is efficient & aesthetic.
  - Configure everything using Common Lisp, Guile/Guix where possible!
- - Use Common Lisp & Guile programs where possible
+ - Construct a modulur Guix System configuration as a Guile program.
- - Construct a modulur Guix System configuration as a Guile program
+ - Handle customizations as custom Guix packages & services.
- - Handle customizations as custom Guix packages & services
+ - Generalize to support setup on multiple machines.
- - Generalize to support setup on multiple machines
+ - Optimize to create an efficient system for hacking in Common Lisp.
- - Optimize to create an efficient system for hacking in Common Lisp
+ - Eventually create a System/Home service utility that enhances Guix.
- - Eventually create a System/Home service utility that enhances Guix
+ - Use Common Lisp & Guile programs where possible.

 ## Download & Install